 4. Respect other road users

-Respect other road users and avoid confrontation.
+It's important to respect other road users and to avoid confrontation.
 Should you be on the receiving end of an aggressive road user, remain calm and polite.
-Your tone of voice can diffuse the situation, however, it is unlikely that you will be able to change an irate driver’s mind, so just back away.
+Your tone of voice can diffuse the situation, however, it is unlikely that you will be able to change an irate driver’s mind, so you're best to just back away.

 5. Maintain your bike

-Routinely check your bike.
-Having working brakes and gears will not just make your commute more enjoyable it will also make you safer as two per cent of claims arise from a product or mechanical fault.
+It's important to regularly maintain and check your bike to see if its roadworthy.
+Having working brakes and gears will not just make your commute more enjoyable it will also make you safer.
+After all, two per cent of claims arise from a product or mechanical fault.
 Remember, should you be unfortunate enough to have an accident, but are riding a bike without working brakes you could be considered culpable.